Tag Archives: communications

 University of Cambridge Institute for Sustainability Leadership (CISL)

-The Challenge: CISL had a groundbreaking report on its hands that outlined a practical pathway to building effective insurance schemes for those vulnerable to climate risk.
-The authors wanted to ensure it had a tangible policy impact – specifically at the Third Financing for Development Conference (FFD3) in Addis Ababa in July 2015.
+The Challenge: The CISL is an impact-led institute within the University of Cambridge that activates leadership globally to transform economies for people, nature and climate.
+They approached Marchmont for support with ensuring their groundbreaking report that outlined a practical pathway to building effective insurance schemes for those vulnerable to climate risk had a tangible policy impact – specifically at the Third Financing for Development Conference (FFD3) in Addis Ababa in July 2015.

 The Malabo Montpellier Panel